DvorakDwarf/Infinite-Storage-Glitch/README.md

 -------------
 <b>Recommended way:</b>

-You need to have Rust installed and opencv
+You need to have Rust installed and opencv, possibly ffmpeg

 If you want to or already have went through the hassle of installing Rust, you can ```git clone``` this repository, then ```cargo build --release``` and run the program.
 Probably better in case I forget to update the executable.

-You will most likely need to install opencv and possibly ffmpeg.

 <b>The easier way:</b>
 1. Download the executable from the releases